HappyTetrahedron/penguard/README.md

 The guardians communicate with each other via Internet using a peer-to-peer protocol (the Penguard Guardian protocol).
-They can discover each other by either using a Penguard Discovery server, or by broadcasting and receiving discovery packets over the local network.
-We want the Penguard Discovery server to be an optional component.
+They can discover each other by using a Penguard Discovery server.
+The Discovery server stores the guardians’ IP addresses and ports and is used to poke holes when the guardians are behind a NAT.

 The guardians can detect whether a penguin is in range by using Bluetooth RSSI.
 That means guardians are not required to pair with